captn3m0/ideas/README.md

 Since `web.telegram.org` is taken already by the web client, maybe something like `opentelegram.in` should work fine.

+## Disable Local Fonts Extension

+A simple browser extension for web developers that disable local fonts from loading.
+Alternatively, it raises a grave warning if a web-font was bypassed for a local font.

+Based upon this [chrome bug request](https://bugs.chromium.org/p/chromium/issues/detail?id=472136), which asks for this feature.

+I came to know about this because [of a comment](https://github.com/captn3m0/disable-web-fonts/issues/1#issuecomment-143665811) on my "disable-web-fonts" extension, which does the opposite.
+This might be handy for people who want to make sure that web-fonts are working fine for all users.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.